 My son has been going to Johnnie Carr for three years and I would have to say that it is the best it has ever been.
 With Mr Johnston at the helm and the IB program underway this school will be hard to beat.
 Mike H. Pike Road AL

 Johnnie R Carr Jr High School is a public middle school in Ramer.
 The principal of Johnnie R Carr Jr High School is Mrs Kim L. Pitts, who can be contacted at firstname.lastname@example.org.
-770 students go to Johnnie R Carr Jr High School and identify primarily as Asian/Pacific Islander; Black, non-Hispanic; and Asian.
-49% of the 770 students here have subsidized lunches.
+770 students attend Johnnie R Carr Jr High School and identify primarily as Asian/Pacific Islander; Black, non-Hispanic; and Asian.
+49% of the 770 students here are paying reduced lunch prices.
 Wallace School - Mt Meigs Campus is one of the nearest middle schools.

 - Computer arts